lsilvest/ztsdb_dockerfile/README.md

     docker run -it -p 19300:19300 lsilvest/ztsdb bash

+Make note of the IP address of the container; Here is one way of getting it:

+    ip addr show

+In this example, we will assume the container's IP address is 172.17.0.2.

 In this shell, start a ztsdb instance listening on the published port:

     ztsdb -p 19300